 The Cheapest Way Visit Universal Orlando?
 (Under $3,000)

 This article is your complete guide on the cheapest way to visit Universal Studios Orlando!
-As a general rule of thumb, guests will want to make sure to book their Universal Orlando vacation as early as possible, stay at one of the Endless Summer value resorts, purchase Universal Orlando promotional tickets, or stay at the cheapest Universal Orlando premier resort to get the express passes for free!
+As a general rule of thumb, guests will want to make sure to book their Universal Orlando vacation as early as possible, stay at one of the Endless Summer value resorts, purchase Universal Orlando promotional tickets, or stay at the cheapest Universal Orlando signature collection resort to get the express passes for free!
 Of course, there are plenty of other tricks for saving money once on your vacation, such as getting groceries delivered to your hotel and bringing ponchos and other items from home, which we will cover below.

 We hope you find this post helpful!
 Our goal at The Park Prodigy has always been to help you save time and money on your next Universal Orlando vacation!
 If you are planning a trip to Universal Orlando be sure to check out our discounted multi-day Universal Orlando tickets and Universal Orlando vacation package deals which include EARLY PARK ADMISSION to the Wizarding World of Harry Potter!